Kong/kubernetes-ingress-controller/docs/api-reference.md

 KongUpstreamPolicy allows configuring algorithm that should be used for load balancing traffic between Kong Upstream's Targets.
-It also allows configuring health checks for Kong Upstream's Targets. <br /><br /> Its configuration is similar to Kong Upstream object (https://docs.konghq.com/gateway/latest/admin-api/#upstream-object), and it is applied to Kong Upstream objects created by the controller. <br /><br /> It can be attached to Services and Gateway API *Routes. <br /><br /> When attached to a Gateway API *Route, it will affect all of Kong Upstreams created for the Gateway API *Route.
-If you want to use different Upstream settings for each of the *Route's individual rules, you should create a separate *Route for each of the rules. <br /><br /> When attached to a Service, it will affect all Kong Upstreams created for the Service. <br /><br /> When attached to a Service used in a Gateway API *Route rule with multiple BackendRefs, all of its Services must be configured with the same KongUpstreamPolicy (effectively two separate KongUpstreamPolicies with the same configuration).
-Otherwise, the controller will ignore the KongUpstreamPolicy.
+It also allows configuring health checks for Kong Upstream's Targets. <br /><br /> Its configuration is similar to Kong Upstream object (https://docs.konghq.com/gateway/latest/admin-api/#upstream-object), and it is applied to Kong Upstream objects created by the controller. <br /><br /> It can be attached to Services and Gateway API *Routes.
+To attach it to an object, the object must be annotated with `konghq.com/upstream-policy: <name>`, where `<name>` is the name of the KongUpstreamPolicy object in the same namespace as the object. <br /><br /> If attached to multiple objects (ancestors), the controller will populate the status of the KongUpstreamPolicy with a separate status entry for each of the ancestors. <br /><br /> When attached to a Gateway API *Route, it will affect all of Kong Upstreams created for the Gateway API *Route.
+If you want to use different Upstream settings for each of the *Route's individual rules, you should create a separate *Route for each of the rules. <br /><br /> When attached to a Service, it will affect all Kong Upstreams created for the Service. <br /><br /> When attached to a Service used in a Gateway API *Route rule with multiple BackendRefs, all of its Services MUST be configured with the same KongUpstreamPolicy.
+Otherwise, the controller will *ignore* the KongUpstreamPolicy. <br /><br /> When attached to a Service used in a Gateway API *Route that has another KongUpstreamPolicy attached to it, the controller will *ignore* the KongUpstreamPolicy attached to the Service. <br /><br /> Note: KongUpstreamPolicy doesn't implement Gateway API's GEP-713 strictly.
+In particular, it doesn't use the TargetRef for attaching to Services and Gateway API *Routes - annotations are used instead.
+This is to allow reusing the same KongUpstreamPolicy for multiple Services and Gateway API *Routes.

 <!-- kong_upstream_policy description placeholder -->